 Have you heard?
-Facebook Groups are one of the most important channels to focus on in 2019.
+Facebook Groups are one of the most important channels to focus on.

 “People have always come to Facebook to connect with friends and family, but over time it’s become more than that – it’s also a place to connect with people who share your interests and passions.
 We’re making changes that put Groups at the centre of Facebook and sharing new ways Facebook can help bring people together offline.”Facebook Blog